-While there are dozens of great seed companies that have signed the Safe Seed Pledge, I particularly like—and shop at—the following ten companies because they each have something extra special about their mission, their catalog, or their business practices that fosters greater sustainability for people and planet.
+While there are dozens of great seed companies that have signed the Safe Seed Pledge, I particularly like the following ten companies because I have used their seeds, and they each have something extra special about their mission, their catalog, or their business practices that fosters greater sustainability for people and planet.

 Each of these companies specialize in rare seed preservation, or they are employee-owned, or they focus on seeds that are adapted to a particular climate.

 The larger companies on this list carry open-pollinated, heirloom and hybrid seed varieties, as well as onion and garlic sets, planting potatoes, berry plants, fruit trees, tools, and more.

 Although you can’t save hybrid seeds, hybrids are not GMOs, and can offer advantages like disease resistance, or special traits, colors or flavors (like seedless watermelons or “burpless” cucumbers) that you can’t find in open-pollinated and heirloom varieties.

 - What is a GMO and Why Should You Care?

 - The Difference Between Open Pollinated, Hybrid and GMO Seeds

 - How to Keep Monsanto Out of Your Garden

 The Safe Seed Pledge

 Signing the Safe Seed Pledge is voluntary and unregulated, but it’s a very safe bet that any company that has signed the pledge is committed to the cause.
 It reads: